 Whenever you notice something is off with your kid, smartly approach them and create a conducive space for them to open up, don't push it.
-Be gentle even when broaching sensitive and challenging conversation with them.
+Be gentle even when broaching the sensitive and challenging conversation with them.
 Otherwise, they will pull away and shut down.

 Now lets us look at how you can identify a sexual predator.

-Part 2: How to Spot a Sexual Predator
+How to Spot a Sexual Predator?

 Now, before looking at the most common predator grooming behaviors, you should know who the predator could be.
-"Of course predators are those weird strangers lurking in the park for no apparent reason.
+"Of course, predators are those weird strangers lurking in the park for no apparent reason.
 It could be some guy in some remote place locked up in their tiny room, glued to their screens prying on innocent kids who want to play games and be the kids that they are!
 Right?"
-Wrong.
+Wrong!

-Despite being like any other ‘normal’ person, these perpetrators use a particular way of sexual grooming.
+Despite being like any other "normal" person, these perpetrators use a particular way of sexual grooming.
 The grooming behaviors are methodical, subtle, and gradual.
-Their approach is slow well planned out and advance in stages.
+Their approach is slow, well planned out, and advance in stages.

 Below are the six most common grooming characteristics you need to know:

-After getting close to your kid, they now find out their reaction to sexually suggestive games and jokes like truth-or-dare or strip games.
+- Testing boundaries: After getting close to your kid, they now find out their reaction to sexually suggestive games and jokes like truth-or-dare or strip games.
 Sexual predators bloom in secrecy, and testing boundaries helps them figure out when they can play their next card, without being caught, of course.

-Sexual predators intimidate the kid to prevent them from telling another person about the molestation.
+- Instilling fear: Sexual predators intimidate the kid to prevent them from telling another person about the molestation.
 They even use threats to them or the people they love.
 They can also make the kid feel guilty and embarrassed by telling them that no one will believe them if they tell.

-Once they have scared the kid into keeping their mouth shut, perpetrators proceed to share sexual content in the form of pics, videos, and messages.
+- Sharing sexually explicit items: Once they have scared the kid into keeping their mouth shut, perpetrators proceed to share sexual content in the form of pics, videos, and messages.
 It is their way of normalizing sex.
 They even use sexual terms and talk freely in your kid's presence.

 Now that you know about the sexual predator characteristic, how can you put a stop to these sexual advances when you notice them?
 That's what we look at next.
 Keep scrolling.

-Part 3: How Parents Can Handle Such Problem?
+How Can Parents Handle Such Problem?

 We look at two ways you can handle this situation:

 These are done in person and referred to as confronting with kindness.
-To help protect your child,
+To help protect your child.

 - Excuse yourself and ask to speak to the person for a moment.
 Then explain to them the boundaries you have set for your child and why you have them.